vivacitylabs/vivacity_occupancy_example/README.md

 It is intended to be used as a starting point for developing a C application for consuming and processing Vivacity `DetectorTrackerFrame`s eg on traffic signal controllers or UTC instations.

+A dummy message sender application is provided for convenience.

 ## Dependencies

 * `build-essential` (or equivalent for your distro)